Best Inflatable Kayak Australia 2025

 Packed Size - 59x41x22cm

-Pros - Handles ok, easy to dry, price
+Pros - Handles okay, easy to dry, affordable

-Cons - Small cockpit, slow, poor tracking, thin materials
+Cons - Small cockpit, poor materials, slow, tracks poorly

-Overall - Feels more like a pool toy than a kayak
+Overall - Feels like you’re in a pool toy

 Our inflatable kayak review in video, category by category